pathwaycom/llm-app/examples/pipelines/drive_alert/README.md

 ## How to run the project

-For this demo, Slack notification is optional and notifications will be printed if no Slack API keys are provided.
-See: [Slack Apps](https://api.slack.com/apps) and [Getting a token](https://api.slack.com/tutorials/tracks/getting-a-token)

 Before running the app, you will need to give the app access to Google Drive folder, we follow the steps below.